 What is Form I-9?

-According to the U.S. Citizenship and Immigration Services (USCIS), Form I-9 is used to “verify the identity and employment authorization of individuals hired for employment in the United States.”
+According to the U.S. Citizenship and Immigration Services (USCIS), Form I-9 can “verify the identity and employment authorization of individuals hired for employment in the United States.”

-In other words, Form I-9 confirms that your workers are authorized to legally work in the country.
+In other words, Form I-9 confirms that your workers are authorized to legally work in the country under federal law.

 Which Employers Are Required to Complete Form I-9?

-All employers need to complete Form I-9 for every team member who’s hired to work in the United States.
+All employers must complete Form I-9 for every team member they hire to work in the United States.
 Employees must also complete the form for it to be properly validated.
-They can do this by providing employers with predetermined documentation that establishes their identity and employment eligibility.
+Employees accomplish this by providing employers with predetermined documentation that establishes their identity and employment eligibility.